venturadan/startup/notes.md

 		- most people aren't coming to class (I think) because all the instruction is online---not sure if that's bad or good...
 		- maybe spends time on/allows a bit too many off-topic/weird questions that everyone else doesn't want to hear?
 		- maybe over does the enthusiasm (chanting HTTP)?
+		- sometimes history rabbitholes are more confusing than helpful (when I started doing web programming we didn't have http...)

 ## Lunch topics
 1. How are we suppose to share/interact with course GitHub repo?